chastik/WissKI/01_Session/03U_WissKI-Nutshell.md

 </table>

-## WissKI Modules in Drupal 10
+## WissKI and Drupal 10

-WissKI...

-* is not a standalone system
-* is built as a semantic extension of Drupal 10
+WissKI is not a standalone application.
+It is built as a semantic extension of Drupal 10.
-* consists of interoperating Drupal modules
-* stores data natively in RDF triple stores (SPARQL 1.1)

 <table>
   <tr>